SuperCowPowers/workbench/README.md

 - Endpoints

 ### SageWorks Documentation
-See our Python API and AWS documentation here: <a href="https://supercowpowers.github.io/sageworks/" target="_blank">SageWorks Documentation</a>
+See our Python API and AWS documentation here: [SageWorks Documentation](https://supercowpowers.github.io/sageworks/)

 ### Contributions
 If you'd like to contribute to the SageWorks project, you're more than welcome.
 All contributions will fall under the existing project [license](https://github.com/SuperCowPowers/sageworks/blob/main/LICENSE).
 If you are interested in contributing or have questions please feel free to contact us at [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com).